LorBordin/ainulindale/_posts/2019-12-19-Building-a-Spam-Classifier.markdown

 Let's focus on the train set.
 We need to extract some features to train our spam-filter.
 A good thing to do is to look at the email content.
 Spam mails often consists in advertising messages, so they might contain some common word as _money_,  _opportunity_, _loan_ or _mortage_.

-It is therefore important to extract the words content from each mail and build a list with the most common spam mails.
+So we want to extract the words content from each mail and build a list with the most common spam mails.

-Let's start with the words extraction.
-We need to implement the following parsing operations:
+Let's start with the words extraction part.
+To avoid repetitions it's better to firstly parse the mails' content doing the following operations:

 - remove all the html tags,
 - remove punctuation,
 - covert words in lower-case,
 - replace numbers with _NUMBER_ and urls with _URL_.

-In python, there are some packages which are very useful for this purpose.
-Personally, I used  `email ` to extract the body's content from each email,  `regex ` and  `beautifulsoup ` to parse it.
+If you use _python_, some packages like `email`, `regex` and  `beautifulsoup` are very useful for this purpose.

 ## 3. Data Analysis

-Once we've extracted the words we have to __count their frequency__.
+We've extracted the words let's __count their frequency__.
-For this purpose let's build 2 vocabularies that count the frequency hammy and spammy words.
+It is convenient to build 2 different vocabularies that count the frequency hammy and spammy words.
-We do so taking care of __removing the english common stopwords__, i.e. words like _the_, _is_, _at_, ..., which are not useful to understand the purpose of an email.
+In doing so don't forget to __remove the english common stopwords__ like _the_, _is_, _at_, ..., which are not useful to understand the content of the mail.
 Here's the 20 most common ham and spam words in my train dataset:

 <img src="https://raw.githubusercontent.com/LorBordin/Spam_classifier/master/images/words_freq.png" alt="">

 Good!
-Words like __free__, __money__, __click__ looks really spammy words!
+Notice Words like __free__, __money__, __click__ that appear often only in spam mails.
+They look like really spammy words!

-Not only the mail's content but also the __mail's subjcet__ will probably contain important info.
+Let's parse the __mails' subjcet__  as well: it will probably contain important info.
-Better make a vocabulary for spam's subject words then.
+Let's build a vocabulary that counts the most frequent spam's subject words.
-Here's the most common spam subject 20 words:
+Here's the 20 most common words:

 <img src="https://raw.githubusercontent.com/LorBordin/Spam_classifier/master/images/subj_spam.png" alt="">

-We've already collected many interesting features, however our mails still contain a lot of info that can be useful for our filter.
+We've already collected a lot of interesting features.
+Still many other  info can be extractred from database!
-For instance, let's take a look at __how emails, are structured__.
-Notice that many of them consist in multipart and, a detailed analysis reveals that spam and ham have in general a different structure:
+For instance, many emails consist in multipart and, a closer analysis reveals that spam and ham have in general a different structure:

 <img src="https://raw.githubusercontent.com/LorBordin/Spam_classifier/master/images/email_type.png" alt="">